 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Mexico and Canada respectively.
+The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and harmonized (HST), which are recoverable from the governing body in Mexico and Canada respectively.
 As the Company's exploration operations are conducted solely in Mexico, the Company's operations are also subject to the economic risk associated with that country.